 And if that is not enough to distance Guess women from the world of adulthood, they are also posed with their fingers in their mouths in an unambiguous connotation of infantilism.
-Giving up any sense of being actively involved, they are represented as emotionally withdrawing from the world around them.
-And in a reverential tribute to the vision of Vargas, they lie around totally defenseless with their feet and legs high in the air.

 Ultimately, looking at these images in this analytical way shows us that the strategic use of the posed gender codes is not an abstract, a-historical process but one that is guided by a particular imagination and set of interests.
 But there is nothing unique or exceptional about these Guess images.
 They are a concentrated microcosm of the world of advertising - and the culture - as a whole.